 We all know that forgiveness is a good thing… and not just for Christians.
 Even non-believers recognize the need to forgive and move forward with one’s life.
 But what about resentment?

-While forgiveness isn’t easy, it’s usually easy to identify a problem.
+While forgiveness isn’t easy, it’s usually easy to identify a problem of unforgiveness in your life.
 Resentment, however, has a way of sneaking up on you.
 It’s not so easily recognized.
-But if left to take root, resentment can grow into something that destroys you from the inside out.
+And if left to take root, resentment can grow into something that destroys you from the inside out.

 *This post contains affiliate links.
 Click here to read my full disclosure policy.

 *resentment – the feeling of displeasure or indignation at some act, remark, person, etc., regarded as causing injury or insult. (dictionary.com)